 Thank you very much to the author for offering me a free copy of her lovely book to review.
-This hidden YA gem gets 3.5 stars from me (and 4 stars on websites that don’t allow half-stars).
+This is a hidden YA gem.

 Ok, I have to admit: There’s a LOT of romance in this book, more than I’d probably have wanted.
 There are passages that are very girly/ teenage, but the tone was adequate.
 The best part is that there are many twists and surprises, and nothing is what it seems.
 At 80%, I couldn’t put the book down.
 Now, that’s probably my main issue.
 I think the action and twists should have started before, more in the middle, the core, at around 60% into the book, I’d say, and keep a steady pace from there until the climax of tension.
 This could have avoided that sense of rush in the end too.
 The beginning was a bit tricky as well.
 We do jump straight into the action, which is great: action first, questions later.
 But, at the same time, there’s too much going on with characters we know nothing of.
 So while the approach was smart, I am not sure it fully worked.
 What it definitely worked for me was the Epilogue, a good use of the ‘New Equilibrium’ technique, preventing any possibility of getting frustrated over unanswered questions.